The Morrígan: Nature and role

 The Morrígan is also associated with the land and animals, particularly livestock.
 Máire Herbert argues that "war per se is not a primary aspect of the role of the goddess."
 Herbert suggests that "her activities have a tutelary character.
 She oversees the land, its stock and its society.
 Her shape-shifting is an expression of her affinity with the whole living universe."
 Patricia Lysaght notes that the Cath Maige Tuired depicts the Morrígan as "a protectress of her people's interests" and associates her with both war and fertility.
 According to Proinsias Mac Cana, the goddess in Ireland is "primarily concerned with the prosperity of the land: its fertility, its animal life, and (when it is conceived as a political unit) its security against external forces."
 Likewise, Maria Tymoczko writes, "The welfare and fertility of a people depend on their security against external aggression," and notes that "warlike action can thus have a protective aspect."
 It is therefore suggested that the Morrígan is a manifestation of the earth- and sovereignty-goddess, chiefly representing the goddess' role as guardian of the territory and its people.
 She can be interpreted as providing political or military aid, or protection to the king—acting as a goddess of sovereignty, not necessarily of war.

 It has also been suggested that she was closely linked to the fianna, and that these groups may have been in some way dedicated to her.
 These were "bands of youthful warrior-hunters, living on the borders of civilized society and indulging in lawless activities for a time before inheriting property and taking their places as members of settled, landed communities."
 If true, her worship may have resembled that of Perchta groups in Germanic areas.

 There is a burnt mound site in County Tipperary known as Fulacht na Mór Ríoghna ("cooking pit of the Mórrígan").
 The fulachtaí sites are found in wild areas, and are usually associated with outsiders such as the fianna, as well as with the hunting of deer.
-There may be a link with the three mythical hags who cook the meal of dogflesh that brings the hero Cúchulainn to his doom.
+There may be a link with the three mythical hags who cook the meal of dogflesh that brings the hero Cú Chulainn to his doom.
 The Dá Chích na Morrígna ("two breasts of the Mórrígan"), a pair of hills near Brú na Bóinne in County Meath, suggest to some a role as a tutelary goddess, comparable to Anu, who has her own hills, Dá Chích Anann ("the breasts of Anu") in County Kerry.
 Other goddesses known to have similar hills are Áine and Grian of County Limerick who, in addition to a tutelary function, also have solar attributes.